valsamovich/cs.github.io/README.md

 # computer-science

 [**Computer science**](https://en.wikipedia.org/wiki/Computer_science#Software_engineering) is the study of the theory, experimentation, and engineering that form the basis for the design and use of computers.
+A computer scientist specializes in the theory of computation and the design of computational systems.

                         Applied computer science
                        /